 The number of firms authorised to provide claims management services in April stood at 483, nearly halving from 942 in 2019.

-An FOI request revealed the number firms operating in claims management part of the market has fallen in every one of the past seven years.
+An FOI request revealed that the number firms operating in the claims management part of the market has fallen in every one of the past seven years.

-That is likely to have been a consequence of the new FCA authorisation, rules and fees regime and CMCs, pre-empting the FCA’s later introduction of fee caps, according to consultants Broadstone, which put in the FOI.
+That is likely to have been a consequence of the new FCA authorisation, rules and fees regime and CMCs, pre-empting the FCA’s later introduction of fee caps, according to consultants Broadstone, which submitted the FOI.

-It made the FOI was made in May after the FCA announced a review into the claims management sector.
+It requested the FOI in May after the FCA announced a review of the claims management sector.

 Phil Smith, head of redress at Broadstone, said: “The sharp decline in the number of authorised claims management firms since the FCA took over regulation reflects a market that has come under far greater scrutiny and regulatory pressure in recent years.
 Higher standards around governance, conduct and consumer outcomes have undoubtedly raised the bar for firms operating in the sector.”